redcanaryco/surveyor/README.rst

 definitions you've found useful.
 We'll do our best to adjudicate any differences in opinions (sorry, you can't classify your coupon printer as wanted software :smile:)

+(Fork the Surveyor repository in Github)[https://github.com/redcanaryco/cb-response-surveyor/fork ] git clone git@github.com/YOUR_GITHUB_ACCOUNT/cb-response-surveyor cd cb-response-surveyor git checkout -b BRANCH_NAME_DESCRIBING_YOUR_CHANGE

+Make your changes locally.
+When you're satisfied with your updates run the following commands to submit a pull request: git add -a git commit -m "MESSAGE_FOR_UPDATING" git push -u origin $(git branch |grep '*'|cut -f2 -d' ')

+Go to github.com/YOUR_GITHUB_ACCOUNT/cb-response-surveyor and follow the instructions to create a new Pull Request.

 Installation
 ------------